-I love the tart flavors of lemon juice and capers in this dish, and it’s so quick!
+I love the tart flavors of lemon juice and capers in this classic Italian dish, and it’s so quick!
 I often serve it with smashed potatoes sauteed in butter, since the tartness of the sauce blends really well with the potatoes.
 This recipe makes enough for 6-8 people.

 2 Tbsp butter

 2 Tbsp olive oil

 1/2 cup chicken stock